 Job Plan – Work Assets

-In the Job Plans application there is a Work Assets tab to indicate which locations, assets, or items the job plan is relevant to.
+In the Job Plans application there is a Work Assets tab to indicate which A physical place where assets exist and where work can be performed.
+More, assets, or items the job plan is relevant to.
 The item in this case is a rotating item.
 When you create a work asset record these three fields are mutually exclusive, only one of them can have a value.

 The Work Assets record has two other fields, a Safety Plan and the field called ‘Default Safety Plan’.
 When a Job Plan is applied a Safety Plan may also be applied.
 The Default Safety Plan field when set will apply the safety plan, if it is not set then it will not be automatically applied, but it can be selected from a work order.